 How can I use replication to provide redundancy or high availability?

 How you implement redundancy is entirely dependent on your application and circumstances.
 High-availability solutions (with automatic failover) require active monitoring and either custom scripts or third party tools to provide the failover support from the original MySQL server to the slave.

 To handle the process manually, you should be able to switch from a failed source to a pre-configured replica by altering your application to talk to the new server or by adjusting the DNS for the MySQL server from the failed server to the new server.

-For more information and some example solutions, see Section 17.4.8, “Switching Masters During Failover”.
+For more information and some example solutions, see Section 17.4.8, “Switching Sources During Failover”.

 How do I tell whether a replication source server is using statement-based or row-based binary logging format?